 «« MINDFUL BEAUTY FOR THE PEOPLE »»

 When it comes to skincare and cosmetics, we trust blindly that the cosmetic industry has done its homework to produce safe products to put on our skin – the bodies largest organ.
 Unfortunately this is not the case.
 We are generally exposed to over 100,000 chemicals of which 5% have been properly tested for their impact on long-term human health.
-Toxins that can be found in our bodies are dioxin, PCBs, mercury, lead, cosmetic chemicals, lawn chemicals – manufactured by companies such as DOW, Shell, Union Carbide, Exxon, and Monsanto.
+Toxins that can be found in our bodies are manufactured by larger corporations who are looking to make a big buck.
 So the question is why are these chemicals being used in our beauty products?
 Two reasons, one because they can and two because it’s cheaper.

 The average person uses an excessive amount of cosmetic products each day – shampoo, conditioner, hand soap, makeup, lotion, deodorant, toothpaste, and hair styling products.
 Since over 90% of all ingredients in commercially available cosmetic products are of synthetic origin, each with their own associated health risks (such as allergies, dermatitis, carcinogens, etc), it’s extremely important for us all to read our labels and make healthier consumer choices.